FZ275 LGR

-The FZ275 LGR - Laser Guided Rocket is a weapon system by Thales (formerly Forges de Zeebrugge).
+The FZ275 LGR - Laser Guided Rocket is a weapon system designed by Forges de Zeebrugge (since 2017 owned by Thales Belgium).
 It is intended to provide a low-cost guided missile compatible with existing unguided 70mm rocket launch platforms.
 The HE (High Explosive) version of the FZ275 LGR is equipped with a HE warhead with impact fuze.

+In June 2024, Adani Defence & Aerospace signed an agreement with Thales Group to locally manufacture 70 mm calibre FZ275 LGR rockets for Indian attack helicopters like HAL Rudra and HAL Prachand.